ldover29/Elk_Stack_Project/README.md

   [elk]
   - [your_VM_IP] ansible_python_interpreter=/usr/bin/python3
-- Run the playbook using the command "ansible-playbook (name-of-playbook), and navigate to Kibana (http://[Public IP]:5601/app/kibana) to check that the installation worked as expected.
+- Run the playbook using the command "ansible-playbook (name-of-playbook)", and navigate to Kibana (http://[Public IP]:5601/app/kibana) to check that the installation worked as expected.